See & Explore the 4 Attractions of Cardiff, Wales

 Cardiff Bay Waterfront.

-It is home to the Welsh National Assembly and Wales Millennium Centre, which has been the location for T.V. shows such as Doctor Who and Torchwood.
+It is home to the Welsh National Assembly and Wales Millennium Centre, which have been the locations for TV shows such as Doctor Who and Torchwood.
 Down on Mermaid Quay, there is the Ianto Shrine, a memorial to a character who died on an episode of Torchwood.

 Scott Antarctic Commemoration and Norwegian Church attractions of Cardiff.